EmergingMarketWatch

 The rupiah depreciated a lot in the first half of the year, losing as much as 5-6% by early July, before reversing the trend since.
 It did particularly well in August and September, erasing the depreciation fully and in fact gaining 0.4% against the USD by mid-September.
 However, it resumed its downward trend since the Middle East tension escalated, particularly between Israel, Iran and Lebanon, which led to renewed pressure on EM currencies.

-The rupiah's stability has been the main factor behind recent key rate decisions, with its depreciation leading to rate hikes earlier this year, while the latest gains led to a rate cut perhaps sooner than expected.
+In Indonesia, the rupiah's stability has been the main factor behind recent key rate decisions, with its depreciation leading to rate hikes earlier this year, while the latest gains led to a rate cut perhaps sooner than expected.
+As a result, the BI was also forced to react to the recent depreciation of the local currency, delaying its monetary easing.

 The BI governor considers the foreign exchange intervention and the use of Bank Indonesia Rupiah Securities (SRBI) sufficient to address the local currency's weakness.
 Hence, the central bank sold a large volume of SRBI to attract portfolio inflows.
 The governor stated that Bank Indonesia will continue to use its tools to keep the local currency stable.